-UNT addresses allegations of sexual misconduct that involves students as an alleged violation of the Code of Student Conduct, which will be investigated by staff in the Dean of Students office.
+UNT addresses allegations of sexual misconduct that involves students as an alleged violation of the Code of Student Conduct.
 Within the University’s processes, the person making the allegations is referred to as the Complainant.
 The person whom the allegations have been brought against is referred to as the Respondent.

 The Dean of Students Office provides support to Respondents who are involved in reports of alleged sexual misconduct.
 This support is to enable students to navigate academic, personal, and community impact; receive advice on policy and procedures; and connect to other community resources that could be beneficial.

-Attend conduct meetings as a support person, and
+- Attend conduct meetings as a support person

-Assist Respondent throughout the investigation process, if required.
+- Assist Respondent throughout investigation process, if required

-An advocate on behalf of a Respondent in investigation
+- An advisor on behalf of a Respondent in an investigation or hearing

-A confidential resource.
-As defined by UNT policy 12.005 (Prohibition of Sexual Assault and Retaliation), Confidential Employees are licensed professional mental health counselors, health care professionals, and attorneys working in those capacities for the University
+- A confidential resource.
+As defined by UNT Policy 16.005, Confidential Employees are licensed professional mental health counselors, health care professionals, and attorneys working in those capacities for the University

 The UNT Peer Advocates are students and part-time employees of the Dean of Students Office.
 They provide free, private consultations to students to help them prepare for conduct meetings and can answer questions about the conduct process.
 Peer Advocates can help students with preparation for a DOS conference or committee review, answer questions about sanctions imposed through the conduct process, explain options to request a review of a conduct decision, and make referrals to UNT resources.